 The Innovative Schools Summit assembles internationally recognized innovators together with practicing educators and consultants who are currently finding success with cutting-edge best practices and research-based methodologies in education.
 These 3-to-4-day events provide an opportunity for counselors, teachers, administrators and other educators to learn about new insights and strategies for reaching and teaching students PK-12.
-In 2019, the Summit will be hosted in three great locations (Orlando, Atlanta & Las Vegas), each covering 4-5 topic-specific National Conferences – providing a unique opportunity for attendees to learn key insights from a broad spectrum of experts and colleagues from around the country.
+In 2022, the Innovative School Summit will be hosted in four great locations (New York, Atlanta, Las Vegas & San Antonio), each covering 4-5 topic-specific National Conferences – providing a unique opportunity for attendees to learn key insights from a broad spectrum of experts and colleagues from around the country.

 The At-Risk & Struggling Students Conference focuses on evidence-based programs and strategies that educators can use to prevent dropouts and to help students experience success in school.
 More than 1.2 million students in the United States and Canada drop out of high school each year (with the percentages skewed toward males, low-income and minority students).
 Millions more are considered at-risk because they exhibit ongoing disciplinary problems, impulsive behavior, truancy issues and have become frustrated or disengaged.
 The long-term cost of failing to engage these students is tremendous, since they are much less likely to transition successfully into adulthood and to achieve economic self-sufficiency.
-Join us in Atlanta to gain valuable insights and to explore practical ways to help this critical portion of your school’s population.
+Attend the At-Risk & Struggling Students Conference to gain valuable insights and to explore practical ways to help this critical portion of your school’s population.

 Recently in the United States, gender-based education research has focused much more on the learning, social outcomes, and schooling experiences of boys.
 Boys are more likely to be held back, suspended or expelled — or to drop out of school altogether.
-This conference will help educators understand and support the unique neurochemistry of the male brain, decrease dropouts, improve academic outcomes and encourage a post-secondary educational mindset.
+The Boy Brains & Engagement Conference help educators understand and support the unique neurochemistry of the male brain, decrease dropouts, improve academic outcomes and encourage a post-secondary educational mindset.